 So I Married a Ruthless Businessman

-Attending an IT conference as PA to the bitchy Bev (Maxim Roy - Hidden Agenda), Allison (Sarah Lancaster - Sarah Lancaster) finds herself being swept off her feet by billionaire software developer Phillip Lauder (Mark Humphrey - I'll Be Seeing You) who after just a few dates proposes.
-But having married Phillip Allison discovers life is very different living in his mansion which is full of security whilst also having to deal with his controlling sister Tonya (Susan Glover) who is less than welcoming.
-But she also has to deal with what she doesn't know as she is approached by the FBI who are suspicious over Phillip's business practices as those who are a threat to him have turned up dead.
-Realising she knows little about the man she married she starts snooping around but in doing so puts her life in danger.
+Attending an IT conference as PA to the spiteful Bev (Maxim Roy - Hidden Agenda), Allison (Sarah Lancaster - Christmas in the Smokies) finds herself being swept off her feet by Phillip Lauder (Mark Humphrey - I'll Be Seeing You), a billionaire software developer, who after just a few dates proposes.
+But having married Phillip, Allison discovers life is very different living in his mansion which is full of security whilst also having to deal with his controlling sister Tonya (Susan Glover) who is less than welcoming towards her.
+But she also has to deal with what she doesn't know as she is approached by the FBI who are suspicious over Phillip's business practices as those who are a threat to him end up dead.
+Realising she knows little about the man she married Allison starts snooping around but in doing so puts herself in danger.

-A young bride who married a billionaire after a whirlwind romance discovers that his success may have come from a hidden past.
-That doesn't sound the most original of ideas and to be honest made for TV movie "Living with the Enemy" isn't the most original of thrillers.
-In fact with it being a TV movie a lack of originality is not the only problem which keeps it running at best as just an average thriller.
-But the thing is that "Living with the Enemy" is thrilling because it does one thing right and that is present us with a lot of feasible possibilities as the mystery thickens.
-It means that when we eventually discover the truth it isn't plucked out of the air but has managed to keep us guessing, it's just a shame that the plot has a few too many contrivances and holes to work as a truly decent thriller.
+A young bride who married a billionaire after a whirlwind romance discovers that his success may have come from a hidden and not too pleasant past.
+That doesn't sound the most original of ideas and to be honest "Living with the Enemy" isn't the most original of thrillers.
+In fact with it being a made for TV movie a lack of originality is not the only problem which keeps it running at best as just an okay thriller.
+But the thing is that "Living with the Enemy" is thrilling because it does one thing right and that is present us with a lot of possibilities as the story progresses and the mystery thickens.
+It means that when we eventually discover the truth it isn't plucked out of the air but has managed to keep us guessing.
+It is just a shame that the plot has a few too many contrivances and holes to work as a truly decent thriller.

 What this all boils down to is that "Living with the Enemy" has the basis for a good thriller and if more time had been taken to flesh out the contrivances then it would have been an above average TV movie.
-But because there are too many contrivances and plot holes "Living with the Enemy" sadly ends up entertainingly average.
+But because there are too many contrivances and plot holes "Living with the Enemy" sadly ends up only okay.